dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

 ~~~
 {: .output}

-These cells are *all* in the new cluster 8.
+These cells are nearly *all* in one new cluster.
 This cluster
 exclusively expresses the B cell gene Cd79a, suggesting that the
 harmony batch correction has accomplished the task that we had hoped.